Mixtec languages: Word order in the clause

 Mixtec is a verb–subject–object language.
 Variations in this word order, particularly the use of the preverbal position, are employed to highlight information.

 Mixtec influence on Spanish

-Perhaps the most significant contribution of the Mixtec language to Mexican Spanish is in the field of place names, particularly in the western regions of the state of Oaxaca, where several communities are still known by Mixtec names (joined with a saint's name): San Juan Ñumí, San Bartolo Yucuañe, Santa Cruz Itundujia, and many more.
+Perhaps the most significant contribution of the Mixtec languages to Mexican Spanish is in the field of place names, particularly in the western regions of the state of Oaxaca, where several communities are still known by Mixtec names (joined with a saint's name): San Juan Ñumí, San Bartolo Yucuañe, Santa Cruz Itundujia, and many more.
 In Puebla and Guerrero, Mixtec place names have been displaced by Nahuatl and Spanish names.
 An example is Yucu Yuxin (in Puebla), which is now known as Gabino Barreda.

 Spanish words used in Mixtec languages are also those that were brought by the Spanish like some fruits and vegetables.
 An example is limun (in San Martin Duraznos Oaxaca), which is known as lemon (limón in Spanish), also referred to as tzikua Iya (sour orange).